-- A. Response times will be measured in minutes and integer seconds and shall be time stamped by CONTRACTOR'S CAD system. - B. Response time performance requirements and a map of the COUNTY Emergency Response Zone boundaries are included in Exhibit B of this AGREEMENT.
+- A. Response times shall be measured in minutes and integer seconds and shall be time stamped by CONTRACTOR'S CAD system. - B. Response time performance requirements are included in Table 1 below, and a map of the Emergency Response Zone boundaries is included in Exhibit B of this AGREEMENT.